mozilla/fireplace/README.md

 production, you can use [nginx](http://nginx.org/).
 This snippet is an ``nginx.conf`` example.
 You'll probably want to edit the port numbers to match your own configuration.
-This doesn't include a proxy to Zamboni (for DevHub, etc) because the media URLs will collide.
-You'll need to set up a new server for that.

 Snippet: